 In 2006, an unrecognized referendum in South Ossetia resulted in a vote for independence.

-Since 2006, several countries including Israel, Japan, South Korea and Hungary, officially changed their name for the country to variants of the English name, Georgia.
+Since 2006, Israel, Japan, South Korea and Hungary officially changed their appellation of the country to variants of the English Georgia.

-By December 2007, Russia withdrew all personnel and equipment from the military sites in Batumi and Akhalkalaki
+By December 2007, Russia withdrew all personnel and equipment from military bases in Batumi and Akhalkalaki, while failing to withdraw from the Gudauta base in Abkhazia.

 In 2007, Georgia's real GDP growth rate reached 12 per cent, making it one of the fastest-growing economies in Eastern Europe.

-In August 2008, hostilities began with a bomb explosion targeting a car transporting Georgian peacekeepers, instigated by South Ossetians.
-South Ossetian separatists also began shelling Georgian villages, leading to periodic return fire from Georgian servicemen.
+In August 2008, a car transporting Georgian peacekeepers was targeted by a bomb, and South Ossetian separatists began shelling Georgian villages, leading to periodic return fire from Georgian servicemen.

-On 12 August 2008, a ceasefire agreement was negotiated.
-On 26 August 2008, Russia recognized Abkhazia and South Ossetia as separate republics, leading the Georgian government to sever diplomatic relations with Russia.
+On August 12, 2008, a ceasefire agreement was negotiated by French President Nicolas Sarkozy.
+Russia then recognized Abkhazia and South Ossetia as separate republics on August 26, 2008, leading Georgia to sever diplomatic ties with Russia.

-On 8 August 2008, Russia accused Georgia of aggression and began a large-scale land, air, and sea invasion under the pretext of a "peace enforcement" operation.
-Abkhaz forces opened a second front on 9 August.
-By 10 August, Tskhinvali was seized by the Russian military, and Russian forces occupied Georgian cities beyond the disputed territories.
+On August 8, 2008, Russia accused Georgia of aggression and initiated a large-scale land, air, and sea invasion under the guise of a "peace enforcement" operation, while Abkhaz forces opened a second front on August 9, 2008.
+By August 10, 2008, Russian forces had seized Tskhinvali and occupied Georgian cities beyond the disputed territories.

-The Russo-Georgian War occurred from 1–16 August 2008, resulting in parts of Abkhazia and South Ossetia being under control of Russian-backed separatists.
+The Russo-Georgian War, from 1–16 August 2008, resulted in parts of Abkhazia and South Ossetia being under control of Russian-backed separatists.

-In 2008, Saakashvili believed that Georgia was "on the road to becoming a European democracy."
+In 2008, Mikheil Saakashvili believed that Georgia was "on the road to becoming a European democracy."

 Since 2008 transgender people in Georgia had been allowed to change their gender marker following sex reassignment surgery.